St. Augustine's Episcopal Church (Gary, Indiana): Building

 Designed by renowned Mid-Century Modern architect Edward D. Dart, FAIA in 1958, the architecturally significant church garnered two architectural awards shortly after its construction.
 St. Augustine's successfully employs the use of Indiana limestone, wood and stained glass clerestory windows.
 The building was the first of Dart's commissioned designs to be nominated to the National Register of Historic Places; it was listed on September 18, 2013.
-At the time of the listing, St. Augustine's was Gary's only postwar modern church structure.
-The building was also given a $2,000 African American Heritage Grant from Indiana Landmarks to aid it in its preservation efforts.
+At the time of the listing, St. Augustine's was Gary's only modern church structure constructed after the Second World War.
+In 2012, the congregation was also given a $2,000 African American Heritage Grant from Indiana Landmarks to aid it in its building preservation efforts.